• Share this on:

 3. Which European countries offer most opportunities for decorative objects?

 The larger Western European economies are the main importers of decorative objects.
 However, importers in these countries generally sell their products across Europe.
-Therefore, your best strategy is to focus on a particular segment, rather than a specific country.
+Your best strategy therefore is to focus on a particular segment, rather than a specific country.

-In 2020, Germany remained Europe’s leading importer of decorative objects with 22% of imports, followed by the Netherlands (13%), the United Kingdom (12%) and France (11%).
-Together they accounted for more than half of the European total.
-Smaller markets with a share of less than 10%, but still in the top six of leading importing countries, are Italy (4.6%) and Belgium (4.5%).
+In 2022, Germany remained Europe’s leading importer of decorative objects, accounting for 23% of its imports, followed by the Netherlands (13%), France (12%) and the United Kingdom (11%).
+Together, these countries accounted for more than half of the European total.
+Smaller markets with shares of less than 10%, but still in the six leading importing countries, are Italy (5.5%) and Spain (4.2%).

-In terms of marketing, you need to realise that countries are not markets.
-In HDHT there are different market segments, ranging from low to high (also see our study on market entry for decorative objects).
-Every European country has these segments, although their size may vary per country.
-Therefore, it makes much more sense for you to identify a particular segment in your product group and connect with the importers and distributors in that segment instead of a specific country.
-These distributors will then sell your products in that segment across Europe.
+In terms of marketing, you should be aware that countries are not markets.
+The HDHT market consists of different segments, ranging from low-end to high-end (see our study on market entry for decorative objects).
+Every European country has these segments, although their size may vary.
+It therefore makes much more sense to focus on segments within which your product groups fall and connect to importers in those segments.
+These importers will then sell your products within those segments across Europe.

 The Netherlands is an important European trade hub